ptr727/PlexCleaner/README.md

 The `gettoolinfo` command will print tool attribute information.

 The `getsidecarinfo` command will print sidecar attribute information.

-The `getbitrateinfo` command will calculate and print media bitrate information.

 ## 3rd Party Tools